 If you want a long-term answer to vision correction but LASIK isn’t right for you, an implantable contact lens might be a great solution.
-At Advanced Lasik in Manhattan, New York City, and Long Beach, California, Harvard-educated ophthalmologist Randa Garrana, MD, offers state-of-the-art implantable contact lenses for patients with myopia.
+At Advanced Lasik in Manhattan, New York City, Long Beach, California, and Pasadena, California Harvard-educated ophthalmologist Randa Garrana, MD, offers state-of-the-art implantable contact lenses for patients with myopia.
 Book your appointment using the online scheduling tool or by calling the office nearest you now.

 Implantable contact lenses are lenses that Dr. Garrana surgically places in your eye, either in back of your iris or in between your cornea and iris.
 Implantable contact lenses are made from either purified collagen or acrylic.

 They work very much like regular contacts, but the difference is that they're a permanent part of your eye.
 With implantable contact lenses, you can sleep in your lenses, and you'll have clear vision at all times.